Chemical Abstracts Service: SciFinder

 SciFinder is a database of chemical and bibliographic information.
-Originally a client application, a web version was released in 2008.
-It has a graphical interface, and can be searched for chemical structures and reactions as well as literature in chemistry and related disciplines.
+Originally it was available only as a client application (for both Windows and MacOS operating systems), a web version was released in 2008.
+By that time it had a graphical interface, and was able to do graphical searches for chemical structures and reactions (the first database to allow such functions), as well as keyword searches for literature in chemistry and related disciplines.
+SciFinder Scholar was a very similar a product developed for academic institutions, but discontinued in 2023.

-The client version is for chemists in commercial organizations.
-Versions for both the Windows and MacOS operating systems exist.
+In 2017 the ACS released SciFinder-n as a web-only product with the same data content and improved user interface and search functions.

+SciFinder is considered as the best source of chemical information worldwide, with substantially larger number of relevant information sources than Web of Science or Scopus with Reaxys.
+However, due to its unique and unusual search functions, substantial training is needed in order to fully take advantage of SciFinder capabilities.

 CASSI

 CASSI stands for Chemical Abstracts Service Source Index.
 Since 2009, this formerly print and CD-ROM compilation is available as a free online resource to look up and confirm publication information.
 The online CASSI Search Tool provides titles and abbreviations, CODEN, ISSN, publisher, and date of first issue (history) for a selected journal.
 Also included is its language of text and language of summaries.

 The range is from 1907 to the present, including both serial and non-serial scientific and technical publications.
 The database is updated quarterly.
 Beyond CASSI lists abbreviated journal titles from early chemical literature and other historical reference sources.